How safe is the abortion pill?

 Unless there’s a rare and serious complication that’s not treated, there’s no risk to your future pregnancies or to your overall health.
 Having an abortion doesn’t increase your risk for breast cancer or affect your fertility.
 It doesn’t cause problems for future pregnancies like birth defects, premature birth or low birth weight, ectopic pregnancy, miscarriage, or infant death.

 Serious, long-term emotional problems after an abortion are rare, and about as uncommon as they are after giving birth.
 They are more likely to happen in people who have to end a pregnancy because of health reasons, people who do not have support around their decision to have an abortion, or people who have a history of mental health problems.
-Most people feel relief after an abortion just to know how safe is the abortion pill.
+Most people feel relief after an abortion.

 There are many myths out there about the effects of abortion.
-Your nurse or doctor can give you accurate information about abortion pill side effects or any other concerns you may have concerning the how safe is the abortion pill.
+Your nurse or doctor can give you accurate information about abortion pill side effects or any other concerns you may have.

 Accidents happen during sex